Hooli-Strike-Team/Group1_Project/WEEKLY_STATUS.md

 * To Do
   * Matt: Make a simple javascript implementation of sudoku or get running open source implementation
   * Micah: Adapt Lab 6 resources to provide a RESTful development framework for the team to work with.
-Also plan to discuss Test Driven Design resources and tools from the reading and labs, and formulate a plan for TDD efforts in the coming weeks.
+Likewise, plans to adapt and discuss Test Driven Design resources from the reading and labs to help the team formulate a plan for TDD efforts in the coming weeks.
   * Ben: ...
   * Paul: Story Board the design of each page on the website.
   * Tory: create mid-fi wireframes for the remaining pages so that designs can be updated easily by other team members